XYZ-Software-TJC/syncd-demo/README.md

 yarn install
 ```

-### Then run this command to push the schema to the database:
+### Then run this command to push the schema to the local SQLite database:

 ```bash
 pnpm db:push